BFO-Mappings/PROV-to-BFO/README.md

 ### Development Process
 1. A separate RDF Turtle file is created to extend each ontology with a set of mappings.

 2. All mappings and ontologies are imported into the editor's file `prov-mappings-edit.ttl` to help visualize the mappings using Protege.
-    * For testing and reasoning, only terms that are used in a mapping are extracted from RO -- plus their logical dependencies using the [MIREOT](https://www.nature.com/articles/npre.2009.3576.1.pdf) strategy.
-    * The list of RO terms to import is generated in the imports folder.
-    * The subset of extracted terms is stored locally and is imported into the editor's file.
+To ensure tractability of reasoning, RO terms that are referenced, along with their logical dependencies, are extracted and imported separately.

 3. A mapping file adds triples which relate terms from each ontology using the following "mapping" predicates: `rdfs:subClassOf`, `rdfs:subPropertyOf`, `owl:equivalentClass`, and `owl:equivalentProperty`.
     * SWRL rules and property chain axioms are used to represent more complex, indirect relations.